-The Health Foundation will continue to support efforts that expand availability of doulas and midwives and will begin to explore the potential of offering targeted quality improvement grants for existing doula and midwifery programs.
+The Health Foundation will continue to explore supporting pilots that expand availability of doulas and midwives and will begin to explore the potential of offering targeted quality improvement grants for existing doula and midwifery programs.
 Along with these efforts, the Health Foundation will meet with stakeholders to identify successful strategies and opportunities to strengthen efforts to increase access to doulas and midwives.
-In addition, we will work with community partners to identify and increase access to other birth supports, which could include lactation consultation, mental health support, and other informal community supports.
+We will also work with community partners to identify and increase access to other birth supports, which could include lactation consultation, mental health support, and other informal community supports.
+Health Foundation staff will continue to support existing maternal health coalitions, as well as working to establish and convene coalitions in regions without them.
+Additionally, Health Foundation staff will work to develop a communications strategy to share stories of grantee successes and models that work to improve maternal and infant health outcomes.